-World War I brought to a climax a cultural crisis in Western Civilization that had been proceeding for centuries, when, in the Spenglerian sense, Money overwhelmed Tradition, or, to resort even to Karl Marx, the bourgeoisie supplanted the aristocracy.
-Industrialization accentuated the process of commercialization, with its concomitant urbanization and the disruption of organic bonds and social cohesion, which has thrown societies into a state of perpetual flux, with culture reflecting that condition.
+The First World War brought to a climax a cultural crisis in Western Civilization that had been developing for centuries: money overwhelmed tradition, as Spengler would have put it (or, to resort to the language of Marx, the bourgeoisie supplanted the aristocracy).
+Industrialization accentuated the process of commercialization, with its concomitant urbanization and the disruption of organic bonds and social cohesion.
+This has thrown societies into a state of perpetual flux, with culture reflecting that condition.

-This was–and is–a problem of the primacy of Capital.
-If Marxism is the most well-known supposed opponent of Capital, to which many of the literati turned, especially in the aftermath of the Great War, others who turned to the Right rejected capitalism not only on the basis of economics, but more importantly, in a transcendent sense, by rejecting the Zeitgeist of Capital of which Marxism was merely a reflection rather than an alternative.
-Among these was T. S. Eliot, one of the most influential luminaries of contemporary English literature.
+It was—and is—a problem of the primacy of Capital.
+Marx is the most well-known supposed opponent of Capital, to which many of the literati turned (especially in the aftermath of the Great War).
+Others, however, turned to the Right and rejected capitalism not only on the basis of economics, but more importantly by rejecting the Zeitgeist of Capital of which Marxism was merely a reflection rather than an alternative.
+Among these latter were T. S. Eliot, one of the most influential luminaries of contemporary English literature.

 To what territory or tradition did he belong is another question, and one in which he himself found it difficult to resolve: in a letter to Herbert Read he remarked how he . . . did not believe himself to be an American at all.
 He was a “resident alien”. . .

 Eliot was also a renowned critic.
 A collection of his essays and reviews was published in 1920, entitled The Sacred Wood.
-Selected Essays appeared in 1932, The Use of Poetry and the Use of Criticism in 1933, What is a Classic? in 1945, On Poetry and Poets in 1957, Poetry and Drama in 1951, and The Three Voices of Poetry in 1953.
-In particular, Eliot’s social and political criticism is found in After Strange Gods (1934), based on a lecture to the University of Virginia in 1933; The Idea of a Christian Society (1939), and Notes Towards the Definition of Culture (1948).
-These three essays are particularly cogent expressions of Eliot’s criticism of liberalism and commercialism and his apologia of Tradition.
+Selected Essays appeared in 1932; The Use of Poetry and the Use of Criticism in 1933, What is a Classic? in 1945; On Poetry and Poets in 1957; Poetry and Drama in 1951; and The Three Voices of Poetry in 1953.
+In particular, Eliot’s social and political criticism is found in After Strange Gods (1934), based on a lecture to the University of Virginia in 1933; The Idea of a Christian Society (1939); and Notes Towards the Definition of Culture (1948).
+These three essays are particularly cogent expressions of Eliot’s criticism of liberalism and commercialism and his apologia for tradition.

 In 1948, Eliot was awarded the Order of Merit and the Nobel Prize in Literature, followed by many honorary doctorates, honorary fellowships, and professorships in Britain and the United States.
-Although nothing deterred Eliot’s lifelong criticism of liberalism and defense of Tradition, and despite the continuing occasional quips about “anti-Semitism,” and “racism,” Eliot managed to avoid the opprobrium and persecution that was meted out to his friend Ezra Pound, while never compromising his views in a post-1945 world where democracy and egalitarianism had assumed idolatrous veneration.
+Although nothing deterred Eliot’s lifelong criticism of liberalism and defense of tradition, and despite the continuing occasional quips about “anti-Semitism,” and “racism,” Eliot managed to avoid the opprobrium and persecution that was meted out to his friend Ezra Pound.
+He never compromised his views in a post-1945 world in which democracy and egalitarianism had assumed idolatrous veneration.

-Eliot’s turn to the Right was based on what has been called “cultural pessimism,” represented in particular by the historical doctrine of Oswald Spengler, which saw cultural decay as part of an all-encompassing cycle of decline of Western Civilization.
-Fritz Stern gave this the term “the politics of cultural despair” in his study on the intellectual and cultural critique of liberalism in Weimer Germany.
-Eliot’s cultural pessimism and his quest for solutions was reflected in his personal crises, expressed in his early poems, in particular “The Hollow Men” and “The Waste Land.”
-The poet here then becomes a microcosm of the crisis of culture as a whole.
-Having considered Eliot’s personal ups and downs, Alastair Hamilton nonetheless accords Eliot the role of a “social commentator” of substance, who remained “reasonable” in his critique of “modern industrial society.”
+Eliot’s turn to the Right was based on what has been called “cultural pessimism,” represented in particular by the historical doctrine of Oswald Spengler, who saw cultural decay as part of an all-encompassing cycle of decline of Western civilization.
+Fritz Stern called this “the politics of cultural despair” in his study on the intellectual and cultural critique of liberalism in Weimar Germany.
+Eliot’s cultural pessimism and his quest for solutions was reflected in his personal crises, expressed in early poems, in particular “The Hollow Men” and “The Waste Land.”
+The poet here becomes a microcosm of the crisis of culture as a whole.
+Having considered Eliot’s personal ups and downs, Alastair Hamilton nonetheless calls him a social commentator of substance, who remained “reasonable” in his critique of modern industrial society.

 Social Credit: An Economic Solution to Cultural Problems

-However, there was a practical solution that attracted Eliot, as it did in particular Ezra Pound: the new economic theory of Social Credit which provided a practical scheme for not only eliminating the social dislocations caused by an economic system that was–and is–founded on usury, but which had the advantage, from a Traditionalist and cultural viewpoint, of eliminating the prospect–which then seemed imminent–of a Bolshevik revolution, that was in intent on destroying all social order from which High Culture emerges, regardless of the fantasies of the Left-wing intelligentsia.
+However, there was a practical solution that attracted Eliot, as it did in particular Ezra Pound.
+The new economic theory of Social Credit provided a practical scheme for eliminating the social dislocations caused by an economic system founded on usury.
+In addition, it had the advantage, from a traditionalist viewpoint, of eliminating the prospect—which then seemed imminent—of a Bolshevik revolution intent on destroying the social order from which high culture emerges, whatever the Left-wing intelligentsia might say otherwise.

-In particular, Social Credit provides the practical mechanism by which the Money Power, which Oswald Spengler stated rules in the Late epoch of a civilization, can be overthrown, and apparently without the Spenglerian recourse to bloodshed and the rise of a fascistic “Caesar” type figure.
+In particular, Social Credit provides the practical mechanism for overthrowing the money power which, according to Spengler, rules in the late epoch of a civilization, and apparently without the Spenglerian recourse to bloodshed and the rise of a fascistic “Caesar” figure.

-While few of the Right-wing literati concerned themselves with such practical details and were aesthetic Rightists by and large, it is significant that the primary advocate of Social Credit next to Major C. H. Douglas, was A. R. Orage, the editor of The New English Review and The New Age, one of the most important promoters of new literary talent.
+While few of the Right-wing literati concerned themselves with such practical details (most were aesthetic Rightists by and large), it is significant that the primary advocate of Social Credit, aside from Maj.
+C. H. Douglas, was A. R. Orage, editor of The New English Review and The New Age and one of the most important promoters of new literary talent.
 Although Orage was a luminary of the Fabian socialist movement, he was not an orthodox socialist and advocated guild-socialism.

 Orage was a focus for both innovative art and innovative economic and social theories, and a few of the poets saw the importance of Social Credit as the means of overthrowing materialism.
-In particular there was Ezra Pound, a lifelong enthusiast for the doctrine, who was also Eliot’s patron when the fellow-American arrived in London, and it was Pound who enabled Eliot to get published in both Britain and the USA, and who assisted Eliot stylistically.
+In particular there was Ezra Pound, a lifelong enthusiast for the doctrine, who was also Eliot’s patron in London.
+It was Pound who enabled Eliot to get published in both Britain and the USA, and who advised Eliot stylistically.
 Pound’s generosity was to be much later repaid by Eliot’s campaign for his mentor, when Pound was being accused of treason and pushed into a lunatic asylum.

 The Jewish Presence

-The presence of Jews in commerce and as a factor in undermining tradition did not go unnoticed in many quarters of both Left and Right during that time, including Social credit and artistic circles.
-Hilaire Belloc, the Catholic social theorist and author, wrote a book on the subject in which he considered Jews as collectively “an alien body within society.”
-Ezra Pound got into much trouble eventually, and there continues to be much hand-wringing as to whether Eliot was an “anti-Semite” or, if he was, remained so.
+The presence of Jews in commerce and as a factor in undermining tradition did not go unnoticed in many quarters of both Left and Right during this time, including Social Credit and artistic circles.
+Hillaire Belloc, the Catholic social theorist and author, wrote a book on the subject in which he considered Jews as collectively “an alien body within society.”
+Ezra Pound got into much trouble eventually, and there continues to be a good deal of hand-wringing as to whether Eliot was an “anti-Semite” or, if he was, whether he remained so.

 But this or such was Bleistein’s way: